Ticketing Guide

 Basic Concepts

 AirTicketing uses a workflow of multiple calls to create a workbench, issue payment, and commit the workbench to ticket an existing reservation.
 Generally, a ticket is issued for a held booking, which is a reservation that has already been created with the booking workflow.
-In the Instant Pay workflow only, booking and ticketing take place in the same workbench session.
+In the Instant Pay workflow only, supported only for NDC, booking and ticketing take place in the same workbench session.

 The step that sets ticketing apart from booking is that a paymentis added to the workbench with the Add Payment request, and on commit that payment is applied and ticket/s issued.
 Add Payment can be used to pay for the offer/flight, paid seats, or other paid ancillaries.
 Add Payment must reference both the offer being paid for and the form of payment (FOP)to be used to pay for that offer.
 FOP can be added during booking for GDS or at ticketing for both GDS and NDC.